Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Nonparametric empirical Bayes procedure

+where $\nu$ is the Lebesgue measure.
+Thus, the acceptance regions for the grid points based on the estimated spending function will be closed to those based on the true spending function.
+Consequently, if a new data point is collected then the confidence set based on the estimated spending function and the grid of points will be equals to that based on the same grid and the true spending function, with probability approaching one (see Corollary \ref{cor1} in Appendix \ref{sec:ad_result}).
+If instead (\ref{eqn:violation}) holds for some $\theta_j$ or $F_S(t;\theta_j)/\alpha$ is a minimizer of $H(\cdot;\theta_j)$, then such $\theta_j$ would have to be excluded from the statement in (\ref{eqn:convergence}) and from that of Corollary \ref{cor1}.
+This is due to the discontinuity of $F_S^{-1}(;\theta_j)$ at $F_S(t;\theta_j)$.

-For this theorem, we restrict ourselves to selective inference with a selection region of the form $S=\{y: |y| > t\}$ for $t > 0$.
-However, because this result mostly hinges on convergence of $\hat m$ to $m$, it also holds for a asymmetric and one-sided selection regions.
-It also applies when constructing non-selective confidence sets, including the situation studied in \citet{YuHoff}.
+On another note, we restrict ourselves to selective inference with a selection region of the form $S=\{y: |y| > t\}$ for $t > 0$.
+However, because this result mostly hinges on convergence of $\hat m$ to $m$, it also holds for asymmetric and one-sided selection regions.
+In fact, for one sided regions the extra regularity condition on $q$ is not needed for Theorem \ref{mytheorem}.
+Similarly, in such setting (\ref{eqn:convergence}) and Corollary \ref{cor1} hold without conditions on $q$.
+Theorem \ref{mytheorem} also applies when constructing non-selective confidence sets, including the situation studied in \citet{YuHoff}.
 A similar result is more difficult to show for conditional selection, as the selection-adjusted marginal in this case has the much less tractable form given in Eq.~\eqref{eq:conditional-marginal-est}.

 We also note that the procedure comes in with a built-in form of robustness.
 Even if the prior is not well estimated for a given sample, by construction the procedure will still give confidence sets that retain nominal coverage, as long as the spending function is not data-dependent.
 In other words, prior misspecification can mitigate the efficiency of confidence sets, but not their coverage.